 Q. Has the Veterans Administration announced new rules about qualifying for an Aid & Attendance Pension to help Vets with long term care expenses?
 I recall that they were in the planning.

 A. Yes!
-The VA just announced final rules for those Veterans and their surviving spouses who seek to qualify for a pension to help with long term care expenses.
-One of the new rules adds clarity to the asset limit question, while another imposes severe penalties for Vets who transfer away assets in an effort to meet the threshold asset test.
-These rules were three years in the making and were initiated, in substantial part, to protect Veterans from aggressive marketers selling annuities and other financial products to Veterans, which promoted the divestment of assets just to qualify for pension.
+The VA has announced final rules for those Veterans and their surviving spouses who seek to qualify for a pension to help with long term care expenses.
+These new rules became effective October 18, 2018.
+One of the rules adds clarity to the asset limit question, while another imposes severe penalties for Vets who transfer away assets in an effort to meet the threshold asset test.
+These rules were three years in the making and were initiated, in substantial part, to protect Veterans from aggressive marketers who were selling annuities and other financial products to Veterans, which promoted the divestment of assets just to qualify for pension.

-But the new rules will also make it much more difficult for veterans’ advocates to legitimately assist them accelerate eligibility for pension, often known as an Aid and Attendance Pension, which can pay a benefit of up to $2,169 for a married Vet (in 2018).
+But the new rules will also make it much more difficult for veterans’ advocates to legitimately assist them accelerate eligibility for pension, often known as an Aid and Attendance Pension, which can pay a benefit of up to $2,230 per month for a married Vet (in 2019), $1,881 per month for an unmarried Vet, and $1,209 per month for the surviving spouse of a Veteran.
 Here are some highlights of the new rules:

-1) Net Worth: Under the old rules, a Vet could only qualify for pension if his Net Worth met VA regulations, which were vague and uncertain, resulting in inconsistent awards and denials by VA adjudicators.
+1) Net Worth Rule Is No Longer Vague: Under the old rules, a Vet could only qualify for pension if his Net Worth met VA regulations, which were vague and uncertain, resulting in inconsistent awards and denials by VA adjudicators.
 By contrast, the new rules adopt a “bright line” test to improve consistency.
-A qualifying Net Worth will now be the same as for a married couple under the Medi-Cal program, currently $123,600 (in 2018), and this will be the rule whether the Vet is married or single.
+A qualifying Net Worth will now be the same as for a married couple under the Medi-Cal program, currently $126,420 (in 2019), and this will be the rule whether the Vet is married or single.
 The Medi-Cal program refers to this amount as the Community Spouse Resource Allowance (“CSRA”), and it will adjust annually by an inflation factor.
-However, unlike the Medi-Cal program, the VA will include in this number both non-exempt assets as well as the Vet’s annual income (after adjusting out qualifying medical expenses).
-This bright line test is considered a vast improvement over the previous vague standard.
+However, unlike the Medi-Cal program, the VA will include in this number both (1) non-exempt assets (such as savings) as well as (2) the Vet’s annual income (after adjusting out qualifying medical expenses).
+Including this annual income in the Net Worth test makes the calculation of Net Worth for VA Pension benefits quite different from the calculation of a qualifying resource allowance under the Medi-Cal program.
+That said, the new rules do bring a “bright line” test to the VA pension rules, and is considered a vast improvement over the previous vague standard for determining eligibility.

 3) Purchase of Annuities Now Eliminated: Once the new rules become effective, a Vet will no longer be able to purchase an irrevocable annuity to convert excess net worth into a stream of income.
 Such a purchase will be considered a transfer of assets and will trigger a transfer penalty.